Mandatory ID verification for UK corporates: Are you ready?

 There should be no charge for ID verification using any of the following methods outlined by Companies House.

-Individuals can verify their identity directly with Companies House via the GOV.UK One Login.
+Individuals can verify their identity directly with Companies House via a GOV.UK One Login.
 This is a free service which matches a person to their primary ID document (e.g. a passport or photo driving licence) using biometric technology.
 The aim is to make the process as easy as possible and verification can be done via a smartphone.

 Indirect – using an agent

-For those unable to use or access the direct service ID verification can also be carried out by an Authorised Corporate Service Provider (ACSP) being an intermediary such as a professional services firm or company formation agent.
+For those unable to use or access the direct service, ID verification can also be carried out by an Authorised Corporate Service Provider (ACSP), being an intermediary such as a professional services firm or company formation agent.
 Please be aware that ACSPs will charge for this service.

 Every individual must interact personally with GOV.UK or an ACSP to verify their identity.
 No-one can do this on someone else’s behalf.

-If you would like further information about how the Companies House reforms might impact your business, please do not hesitate to get in touch with Trish Sankey or your usual RSM contact.
+Everyone whose identity has been verified will receive a unique identity code which they will need to keep in a safe place and disclose when making certain filings at Companies House.If you would like further information about how the Companies House reforms might impact your business, please do not hesitate to get in touch with Trish Sankey or your usual RSM contact.